Sv1nnet/my-simple-workout-tracker/README.md

 Currently I'm migrating the app to Capacitor, since background work in browser is severly limited.

 ## Run locally
 To run it locally you don't need to have [Backend](https://github.com/Sv1nnet/mswt-server) installed.
-Instead you can choose `Continue without login` and try it out with IndexedDB storage.
+Instead you can choose `Continue without login` on a login page and try it out with IndexedDB storage.

 Then:
 1. Switch to vite-pwa branch